Our Impact

 Emergency response

-We provide urgent medical support and stand by our neighbours in moments that matter.
-From fixing bones & broken teeth, securing access to eye surgery or vaccines, treating snake bite and acute burns, rescuing kids wounded by elephants or crocodiles, and racing babies or expectant mothers to hospital ... our mission is to ACT FAST and help our neighbours when we can.
+We provide urgent medical support, standing by our neighbours when it matters.
+From fixing bones & broken teeth, securing access to eye surgery or vaccines, treating snake bite or acute burns, rescuing kids wounded by elephants or crocodiles, and racing babies or expectant mothers to hospital ... our mission is to ACT FAST and help when we can.

 Supporting the vulnerable